ElanaPearl/pMHC-data-driven-ML/README.md

 ## Training the model
 The model can be trained by running `python main.py {args}`.
 The recommended run is `python main.py -use_cuda` where the recommended hyperparameters are by default.

+### Data
+By default, the model is trained on all 5 splits of the classification single allele data.
+This is ~4ish million data points with (noisy) binary labels.
+Only 5% positives.

+The validation data during training is split = 4 from the high quality regression data (so <50k points).
+Splits 0,1,2,3 from regression are the test data.
 ### Hyperparameter notes and training recommendations
 * `-use_cuda` necessecity / strongly recommended.
 * Model hyperparameters are already tuned (ie. learning rate, model params, etc.) and are recommended to leave as they are.
 Set as default.